The making of a braid, a complex structure or pattern formed by interlacing three or more strands of flexible material such as thread or wire.

 Issues affecting the viability of the craft

-All the braiding techniques are time consuming “hand-made” processes so tend to be undertaken by men and women in or near retirement that have time to spend on craft activities.
-Very few younger people are involved, so expertise is not always passed on to subsequent generations.
+All the braiding techniques are time consuming handmade processes and are often undertaken by men and women in or near retirement that have time to spend on craft activities.
+Fewer younger people are involved, so expertise is not always passed on to subsequent generations.

 Products are not easily marketable (as they are costly to make).